This rice is our family’s comfort food. My mom always makes a big batch when she makes it, because we can’t get enough!

 2 Add onion, garlic: Add the onion and cook, stirring frequently another 3 minutes, until the onions begin to soften.
 Add the garlic and cook until the onions are translucent and softened, about a minute more.

-3 Combine broth, tomato sauce, oregano, salt, and browned rice and onions: To save time you can bring the stock to a simmer in a separate saucepan, with the tomato sauce, oregano, and salt.
+3 Combine broth, tomato, oregano, salt, and browned rice and onions: To save time you can bring the stock to a simmer in a separate saucepan, with the tomato, oregano, and salt.

 Add the browned rice to the simmering broth (or broth to the rice, depending on which pan has a cover).
 Or you can skip the simmering step and just add the broth and tomatoes to the rice.